gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 ## ⚡ Performance

+- **Initialization**: Both hosts connect in parallel (~2-3 seconds total)
-- **Cold start** (no cache): ~5-10 seconds to scan and build folder structure
+- **Cold start** (no cache): ~5-10 seconds per host to scan and build folder structure (parallel)
-- **Warm start** (with cache): <1 second to load folder structure
+- **Warm start** (with cache): <1 second to load both folder structures
-- **Upload speed**: Depends on file size and internet connection
+- **Upload speed**:
+  - Buzzheavier: 80+ Mbps (US servers)
+  - Gofile: 40+ Mbps (varies by location)
+- **Parallel benefit**: Total upload time = slowest host (not sum of both)
-- **GUI responsiveness**: Uploads in background thread, GUI never freezes
+- **GUI responsiveness**: All uploads in background threads, GUI never freezes

-## � Tips & Best Practices
+## 💡 Tips & Best Practices

 - Keep the window open and ready - it uses minimal resources
 - Use **Mini Mode** to keep it accessible on your desktop while working
-- The cache lasts 24 hours, so subsequent uploads are very fast
+- Both host caches last 24 hours, so subsequent uploads are very fast
 - You can drop multiple files one at a time (wait for each to complete)
-- The activity log shows detailed progress including upload speed
+- The dual activity logs show detailed progress including upload speeds
-- Upload speed helps diagnose connection issues
+- Compare upload speeds between hosts to diagnose connection issues
-- If you get errors about missing folders, the app will automatically retry
+- If one host fails, you still have the other - use the Retry button to try again
+- Buzzheavier typically finishes first due to US server optimization
+- Both links provide the same file - choose whichever host works best for your recipients
+- The status emoji indicators (🟢/🔴/⏳) make it easy to see what's happening at a glance

 ## 💻 Technical Requirements

 - **Python**: 3.6 or higher
 - **Operating System**: Windows (PowerShell)
 - **Internet**: Active connection required
+- **File Host Accounts**:
-- **Gofile Account**: Premium account recommended for best performance
+  - Gofile account (Premium recommended for best performance)
+  - Buzzheavier account (Free tier works well)
 - **Dependencies**:
   - `requests` - HTTP library for API calls
   - `tkinterdnd2` - Drag and drop support for Tkinter